LunarG/VulkanTools/BUILD.md

 - Add packages with the following (may need refinement)
 ```
 brew install python python3 git

+# Install OpenSSL package which is used by the Json Gen Layer
+brew install openssl

+# For pkg-config to find openssl@3 you may need to set:
+export PKG_CONFIG_PATH="/usr/local/opt/openssl@3/lib/pkgconfig"

+# For linking against openssl@3 you may need to set:
+cmake -DOPENSSL_CRYPTO_LIBRARY="/usr/local/opt/openssl@3/lib/libcrypto.dylib" \
+    -DOPENSSL_SSL_LIBRARY="/usr/local/opt/openssl@3/lib/libssl.dylib" \
+    -C helper.cmake ..
 ```

 ### Android Additional System Requirements